Office Hours & Workshops

 Can't "drop by" on Friday?
 Please visit the One-on-One Consultations page to schedule an appointment.

-This workshop series supports instructors, GRAs/TAs, and academic support staff new to using online technology (ed tech tools), as well as those who are looking to explore these topics in greater detail.
+These workshops support instructors, GRAs/TAs, and academic support staff new to using online technology (ed tech tools), as well as those who are looking to explore these topics in greater detail.
 We're excited to reconnect, collaborate, and innovate together to make this a season of growth, learning, and success for all.

 TOTs or "That one Thing in Canvas" are short 40min. presentations with time at the end for questions.